isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/conf-bulk-activation-publish-map-collection.md

+---
+title: Activate output
+description: Learn how to Activate output
+---

 # Activate output {#id214GGF00V5U}

 Once you have created a map collection for bulk activation, the next step is to activate your content on the publishing instance.
 To activate your content, perform the following steps: